Materials-Consortia/OPTIMADE/optimade.md

 Multi-valued properties can be thought of as lists or sets of strings or numbers.
 In the following, a set of `values` is one or more strings or numbers separated by a comma (",").
-An implementation MAY OPTIONALLY also support identifiers in the value set.
+An implementation MAY also support identifiers in the value set.

 The following constructs MUST be supported: